inkognitro/react-app-tutorial/03-routing.md

 export default App;
 ```

 Nice one!
-You now should be able to go to different routes in the app.
+You should now be able to go to different routes in the app.
 At [localhost:3000/foo](http://localhost:3000/foo) you should see the `NotFoundPage`.
 This page should also appear, when you log in, switch to [localhost:3000/user-management/my-settings](http://localhost:3000/user-management/my-settings),
 and then do a logout.

-Also execute `npm run test` in your console and see if your test still passes.
+Also execute `npm run test` in your console and see if your test passes.
 Otherwise, have a look at the [03-routing-1 branch](https://github.com/inkognitro/react-app-tutorial-code/compare/02-auth-2...03-routing-1)
 to compare with yours.